#1 Mistake Most Payday Loan Companies Make

 The payday loan industry is making common business mistakes

 Payday lenders spend an outrageous amount of money to find one qualified borrower.
 The costs per repeat borrower is astronomically higher for payday lead buyers.
-Most lenders do not monetize their applicants when the customer does not qualify for their loans.
-They spend anywhere from $50 – $300 per applicant when all costs are properly calculated that are associated with getting just that one person to apply.
+Most lenders do not monetize their consumers when the customer does not qualify for their loans.
+They spend anywhere from $50 – $300 per consumer when all costs are properly calculated that are associated with getting just that one person to get started.
 So the number $1 mistake is lack of lead monetization.

 Payday Lenders fund only 20%-30% of applications

-Depending on the underwriting criteria used by payday lending companies, they may only be able to lend to 10%-30% of applicants.
-Some lenders are so picky that they only lend to 5%-8% of those who request a loan.
+Depending on the underwriting criteria used by payday lending companies, they may only be able to lend to 10%-30% of consumers.
+Some lenders are so picky that they only lend to 5%-8% of those who request no fax payday loans.
 The problem is, that leaves 70% – 92% of leads that the company does not make money off of but still paid for.
 Once you calculate the average default rate of 15-33% you can see how much just one repeat borrower costs.
 It takes two good borrowers to make up the losses for the one defaulted borrower.

 How much do applications cost lenders?

 Assume a lender receives 100 loan forms per day.
 They fund 10% or 10 loans.
 Out of these 10 borrowers a max of 3 of them are not going to pay the money back within the loan period.
 Assume it cost the lender $20 per application to bring in new customers.
 Their total cost for the day would be $2,000.
 That means they paid an average of $200 per good borrower who’s funded loan did not default.
 That is extremely expensive.